peppahalo/friend-connect/README.md

 	},
 });
 ```
+You may need to setup a cron to restart this every 15 minutes.
 Set `type` to `module` in the `package.json` file.
 _If you don't know what I am talking about, make a file called `package.json` and add the following._